-Bonalu A Unique Festival Of India
+Bonalu A Unique Festival Of Telangana

 Colors mesmerize me, be it the rainbows formed due to interfaith hugging of green and vermilion gulal with purple water sprouting out of pichkari’s on holi or the rainbow formed in the puddles in monsoon.

 |Little Girl With Bonalu|